sontek/cloud-custodian-challenge/README.md

 - *write a cloud custodian policy that requires `app.kubernetes.io/managed-by` label on pods*

-# Challenge 3 - Kubernetes Admission Controller
+# Challenge 4 - Kubernetes Admission Controller
 The previous challenge identified resources that were in violation *after* they were deployed to the cluster.
 Ideally we want to stop the resources *before* they ge deployed.
 To do this we are going to enable the `c7n-kube` admission controller on our cluster.

+## GOAL
+- *write a cloud custodian policy that rejects pods without requests limits*
+- *write a cloud custodian policy that rejects pods without the label `app.kubernetes.io/managed-by`*